matrix-io/matrix-documentation/docs/matrix-core/reference/gpio.md

 ```

 #### Configure GPIO pins modes and set values for GPIO outputs:
-All the drivers are configured using the message `driverconfig` (see [driver.proto](https://github.com/matrix-io/protocol-buffers/blob/master/malos/driver.proto)).
+All the drivers are configured using the message `DriverConfig` (see [driver.proto](https://github.com/matrix-io/protocol-buffers/blob/master/malos/driver.proto)).
 ##### Output mode:

 instance driver config object